pedrsj/Creator-Pro/README.md

 ## Introduction

-Creator Pro upgrade project, primarily focused on using Klipper with the stock board, a version of the MightyBoard.
+Creator Pro upgrade project, primarily focused on using Klipper **with the stock board**, a version of the MightyBoard.
 Hopefully this project is of some use to others.

 I have several printers, a mix of mainstream hobbyist machines and self-built.
 I use my Creator to print higher temperature materials, predominantly ABS/ASA, single and dual extrusion.